Halifax child and teenager account review

 Pros and cons of using Halifax for a child account

-- Competitive interest rates on savings accounts, and different options to choose among.
+- Competitive interest rates on savings accounts, and different options to choose from.

-- The current account is almost entirely fee-free, including for transactions made in Europe but outside the UK.
+- The current account is almost entirely fee-free, including for transactions made in Europe.

 - Children can manage the account via phone, online or on the app.